swch/slate/source/includes/_session.md

 ## Authorize cardholder

 > Credential grants are very important for handing off responbility to a downstream client.
-The grants must be provisioned by a user that caan create grants (like a customer_agent), and the grant is one time use for 3 minutes.
+The grants must be provisioned by a user that can create grants (like a customer_agent), and the grant is one-time-use for 3 minutes.
 Grants are created when cardholders are created, and can be used as part of the authorize endpoint within the client by an agent (generally a cardholder_agent).

 ```javascript
 const { CardsavrSession } = require() "@strivve/strivve-sdk/lib/cardsavr/CardsavrJSLibrary-2.0";